 Select this choice to set the date and time in the server, in 24-hour format (hour.minute:second).

 System Security

 Select this choice to set passwords.
-See "Passwords" on page 17 for more information about passwords.
+See "Passwords" on page 19 for more information about passwords.
+You can also enable the chassis-intrusion detector to alert you each time the server cover is removed.

 Power-on Password